zzm634/typeorm-no-arp/docs/relations-faq.md

 }
 ```

-However in TypeORM entities it may cause problems.
+However, in TypeORM entities it may cause problems.
 To understand the problem, let's first try to load a Question entity WITHOUT the initializer set.
 When you load a question it will return an object like this: